brugr/hikami/README.md

 ## Changes from stock Silverblue

 - Removes the following packages from the image
-  - Firefox (gets replaced with Librewolf Flatpak)
+  - Firefox (gets replaced with a Flatpak)
 - Adds the following packages to the image:
   - distrobox and gnome-tweaks
   - zsh